What are self-evaluations, and why are they important?

 In terms of areas for improvement, I’ve recognized the need to increase my time management skills.
 I’ve started using time tracking software to help me identify inefficiencies throughout my workday.
 I’ve already raised my efficiency rate by 17%.

 In terms of professional development, I’d like to take on more managerial or mentorship responsibilities in my day-to-day work.
 Next quarter, I plan on taking organizational psychology and emotional intelligence courses to learn more about setting goals, managing expectations and what motivates people.”

-Self-evaluations are critical to helping employees become aware of their strengths and weaknesses and more committed to their career development.
-By using these tips and self assessment examples, you can begin developing an effective self-assessment process as part of your company’s performance evaluations.
+Self-evaluations help employees become aware of their strengths and weaknesses and commit to their career development.
+Using these tips and self-assessment examples can help you to develop an effective self-assessment process.